SparseOpt/sparseopt.github.io/_pages/about.md

 My research interests are the theory and methods of optimization in the fields of sparse optimization, bilevel optimization and Euclidean distance matrix optimization.

-* <span style="color:orange">**Sparse  optimization**.</span> Two efficient first order methods [MIRL1](https://github.com/ShenglongZhou/MIRL1) and IIHT, and a powerful second order method [NHTP](https://github.com/ShenglongZhou/NHTP) have been proposed to solve the sparsity constrained optimization.
+* <span style="color:orange">**Sparse  optimization**.</span> We established the exact recovery theory for weighted $l_1$ minimization, kinds of optimality conditions as well as global and quadratic convergence properties of Newton method  for sparsity constrained optimization.
+Two efficient first order methods [MIRL1](https://github.com/ShenglongZhou/MIRL1) and IIHT, and a powerful second order method [NHTP](https://github.com/ShenglongZhou/NHTP) have been proposed to solve the sparsity constrained optimization.

 * <span style="color:orange">**Bilevel optimization**.</span> A Matlab-based [BiOpt Toolbox](https://biopt.github.io/) has been created, aiming at providing a platform on which users can test  a wide range collection of  bilevel optimization examples [BOLIB](https://biopt.github.io/bolib/) by using  three provided efficient solvers and several useful tools .